-- Online students should log in to Blackboard frequently, with no more than 72 hours (3 days) in between log-ins. - There is no on-campus attendance requirement for this course. - Be advised-I do not accept late work. - I do not drop students from the course unless there is an extenuating circumstance. - If you are concerned about your grade in the course, visit with me and your high school counselor first.
+- Online students should log in to Blackboard frequently, with no more than 72 hours (3 days) in between log-ins. - There is no on-campus or Zoom attendance requirement for this course. - Be advised-I do not accept late work. - I do not drop students from the course unless there is an extenuating circumstance. - If you are concerned about your grade in the course, visit with me first.
 Withdrawing from the course may be the best option.